18+ | Commercial Content | T&Cs apply | Begambleaware.org

 Again it's all what fans want to hear, but don't expect Hammers supporters to buy it.
 They've become disillusioned with the hierarchy and there will be a march held prior to the game against Burnley in opposition of Sullivan, David Gold and Karen Brady.

 One of the biggest criticisms levelled against the trio is the lack of strategy, both on the field and off.
 It's the former we're focusing on.

 Last summer West Ham spent big money in the transfer market on established names.
 Javier Hernández and Marko Arnautović arrived for £16million and £25million respectively.
-Premier League winners also joined in the shape of Joe Hart, on £120,000-a-week, and Pablo Zabaleta, on £90,000-a-week.
+Premier League winners also joined in the shape of Pablo Zabaleta, on £90,000-a-week.

 All those signings, in addition to what was already at the club, have helped West Ham to 14th in the Premier League table, just three points above the relegation zone.

 The Hammers' squad also, according to Transfermarkt, is the second oldest in the top flight, with an average age of 28 years old.
 Only West Bromwich Albion's squad is older at 29 years old.
 Has money really been well spent?

 The answer is no. It's why a shift in the transfer market is required.
 Instead of luring fading stars to the London Stadium on big contracts, a la Hart, Zabaleta and Evra, the Irons should be focused on young, talented players who can be developed.